Simple Future Tense | Rules, Usage, And Examples Of Simple Future Tense

 Sentence Structure of Simple Future Tense

-Now let’s look at the sentence structure of simple future (future indefinite tense) that we use to make affirmative, negative, and questions in this tense.
+Now look at the sentence structure of simple future tense that we use to make different types of sentences in this tense.

 1. Affirmative Sentence Structure